 In case you didn’t know, this entire city is surrounded by vast archipelago.
 If you’re into adventure, definitely explore these archipelago in the summertime.
 While you’ll sense a cosmopolitan vibe in this major city, you’ll also feel extremely safe and well connected with nature here.

 8. Gdańsk, Poland

-Although not as popular as Warsaw, Gdańsk is a favorite Polish travel destination for those in the know.
+Although not as popular as Warsaw, Gdańsk is a favourite Polish travel destination for those in the know.
 This glorious European city along the Baltic Sea is considered by many one of the most beautiful cities in Poland.

 In the main city you’ll discover two of the most highly acclaimed streets in all of Europe: Ulica Długa and Długi Targ.
 Be sure to take your time walking around this city and, if you feel like splurging a bit, take in a lovely concert at the Polish Baltic Philharmonic.

 The rather small city of Bern is considered by many tourists to be the best-preserved Swiss city.
 Located along the river Aare, Bern the capital city of Switzerland is home to the famous Museum of Fine Arts as well as the Federal Palace of Switzerland.

 As you walk down Bern’s 4 miles of arcaded walkways you’ll soon understand why UNESCO listed this entire city as a World Heritage Site.

 Sure, Paris is pretty, but not everything great in France is in the capital city.
 That’s why we’ve chosen Lyon for our list.
 Not only is Lyon safer than Paris, it also less cosmopolitan and more quintessentially French.

 It’s an absolute delight to stroll the cobblestone streets of the old city and marvel at buildings like the Gothic St. Jean Cathedral.
 Lyon is the undisputed gastronomic capital of France, so be sure to spend some money for a few fancy meals here.